mrkusen/Kusen_website_/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: Australian Federation of AIDS Organisations (AFAO)
+- name: Health Equity Matters

 # Short bio (displayed in user profile at end of posts)
 bio: Demographer and Public Health Specialist